projectatomic/papr/README.md

 ### PAPR (previously called redhat-ci)

-`PAPR` is a testing tool similar in workflow to Travis CI, but with an emphasis on enabling test environments useful for the Project Atomic effort.
+PAPR (pronounced like "paper") is a testing tool similar in workflow to Travis CI, but with an emphasis on enabling test environments useful for the Project Atomic effort.
 Only Fedora and CentOS-based test environments are supported for now.

 Configured projects have a `.papr.yml` file located in their repositories, detailing how to provision the environment and